-Welsh Language Music Day this February 4 celebrates all forms of Welsh music — be it indie, folk, punk, hip hop, or even electronica.
+Welsh Language Music Day is celebrated on the second Friday in February, and falls on February 10 this year.
+It celebrates all forms of Welsh music — be it indie, folk, punk, hip hop, or even electronica.
 The whole point of this day is to highlight the Welsh language and their rich culture of music to the world.
 Another aim: get more people speaking and learning the Welsh language by 2050.
 Gigs, events, and more are held in Wales — and across the world too — in honor of this day.

 History of Welsh Language Music Day

 The Welsh people have a long history with music.
 Their earliest songs from the 1600s were often linked to various festivals and traditions like Shrove Tuesday and New Year’s Day celebrations.
 Repetition — like in a carol — was a common feature of the songs in this era.

 The Act of Union, when the Scottish Parliament and the English Parliament united and became the Parliament of Great Britain, suppressed all Welsh music in its efforts to promote the English language.
 The rise of the Methodist church in the 18th and 19th centuries further suppressed Welsh music, as the church frowned upon all forms of traditional song and dance.